Skip to main content

 The only difference between Collider and Body is the Dynamic checkbox.
 If disabled, the body component is functionally equivalent to the collider component with the same performance.

-Only one Physics Body Component (Physics Collider Component) can be added to the scene object.
+Only one Physics Body Component (or Physics Collider Component) can be added to the scene object.

-Here and elsewhere in this document, we use the following short-hand: 'dynamic body' is a Body component with Dynamic enabled. 'static collider' is any Collider component, or a Body component with Dynamic disabled.
+Here and elsewhere in this document, we use the following short-hand: "dynamic body" is a Body component with Dynamic enabled.
+A "static collider" is any Collider component, or a Body component with Dynamic disabled.

 • Dynamic: With the Dynamic checkbox enabled, the body is dynamically simulated, such that it responds to forces and collisions.
 Otherwise, it acts as a static collider, functionally equivalent to a Collider.
 When this is enabled, additional simulation properties become available.